marioseixas/marioseixas.github.io/_posts/2020-12-31-chess-books.md

 4,3 The Art of Chess Analysis

 4,21 Test Your Chess IQ: First Challenge

+4,2 Move First, Think Later: Sense and Nonsense in Improving Your Chess

 4,2 Easy Guide to the Reti Opening